 In App Platform, a static site is a type of component that only consists of a build process that produces static assets.
 These assets are not served by an application runtime (such as Ruby, Python, or PHP), but instead are served by a simple HTTP server.
 Static sites therefore have no run command.

 Once published, static sites are incredibly performant for users, as static assets do not require server-side processing and can be served via edge caching over DigitalOcean’s content delivery network (CDN).
 A static site component is frequently used alongside a service – for example, with the HTTP route of

 /assets – so that your app’s assets can be served from the cache.
-Common static site generators include Jekyll, Hugo, and Gatsby, all of which have samples available in the “Languages and Frameworks” section of the docs.
+Common static site generators include Jekyll, Hugo, and Gatsby, all of which have samples available in Sample Apps.